 Carrieres des Lumieres, Provence

 This modern marvel uses technology to bring to life an old quarry in rural Provence, not far from Les Baux.
 This digital exhibition projects enormous images of famous works of art onto the quarry walls, accompanied by gentle music.
-It has become very popular with tourists visiting Provence, and we highly recommend a visit.
+It has become very popular with tourists visiting Provence, and we highly recommend it to our travelers.

 We think it's one of the great modern and artistic wonders of the 21st century.
 In 2019, you'll be able to see some of Vincent van Gogh's incredible masterpieces, many of which he produced during his time spent living in Provence.
 If you are driving through Provence, we highly recommend a stop at the Carrieres de Lumieres digital art exhibition.